sergey-goncharov/haskell-meta-semantics/icfp25-artifact/README.md

 ## Overview

-This artifact accompanies the ICFP 2025 paper "Big Steps in Higher-Order Mathematical Operational Semantics" and provides Haskell source files that implement the type classes for small-step and big-step semantics, construction, examples and benchmarks supporting the paper.
+This artifact accompanies the ICFP 2025 paper "Big Steps in Higher-Order Mathematical Operational Semantics" and provides Haskell source files that implement the type classes for small-step and big-step semantics, related constructions, examples and benchmarks supporting the paper.

+Links to the paper material are provided in comments via "Thm. <number>", "Sec. <number>", "Display (<number>)", etc.

+The implementation only contains constructions, but not proofs (as Haskell does not support them).
+It covers only those examples, that are mentioned in the paper as examples in the category of sets.
+Thus, e.g. Sec.
+6.2 (Recursion and Conditionals) and Sec.
+7.3 (lambda-calculus) are not covered, as those involve categories of many-sorted sets and presheaves correspondingly.

 ## Artifact Structure